 There are already some widgets integrating Pingdom’s monitoring service with Status Board including this one by Justin Mecham.
 Since we think Status Board is such a cool app with a lot of potential we wanted to create something fairly simple, which as many of our 300,000+ customers as possible could download, install, and use.

-With this widget on your iPad, you will see a list of all your Pingdom checks and their current status.
+With this widget on your iPad, you will see a list of all your Pingdom checks, including ping monitor tests, and their current status.
 It updates itself every minute and each check is shown as being up, down, or paused.
 If you need to, you can triple-tap the widget to make it reload anytime you want to.

 The widget does require you to upload a few files to a web hosting account.
 But don’t worry; it will work on pretty much any type of account, including shared hosting ones.